phelipetls/seriesbr/README.md

     [104 rows x 3 columns]

+Or, of course, you can call `dropna()` afterwards.

-You can also get metadata for a series, just cal `get_metadata` and you will get a dictionary with the results.
+If you want more information about a given series, you can call `get_metadata` and you will get a dictionary with the results.

     metadados = bcb.get_metadata(11)